jingjie00/everypay/README.md

 Payment Becomes Faster

 # Welcome to EveryPay Readme.

-EveryPay is a Payment app Ui made in Java android studio.
-It is just an Frontend build.
+EveryPay is a Lite Payment app that can contribute for super app like TouchnGo

-EveryPay is made for Android only as it is made in Android Studio.

 ## Requirments

-EveryPay Requires Java and Andorid Studio and Emulator to Test on.
-It is completly made in Java.
+Just run it using IDE like Andorid Studio
+Only able run in Android system for now.

 ## Features

-1. Admin login
+1. Guardian-dependent monitoring system
-2. Check Passbook
+2. Payment
-3. Pay to anyone
-4. Pay fees with One tap
-5. Book movies, travel, food and Pay Bills

-later on more Features will be added

 ## Usage

-Just run the code in emulator or in your Mobile (for testing only) by USB cable.
-Or build an APK and then share it with your friends.
+Can deploy in your mobile phone to view it.